 Our HorsePowered equine-assisted programs take learning to a new level with a whole-body learning approach which emphasizes individual learning styles and challenges.
 According to Georgia Southern University, teachers utilize whole body learning when they strive to engage students in multiple ways; physically, mentally and emotionally.

 Your child will have the opportunity to complete all activities on the ground (no riding).
 No prior horse experience is required.
-Your child will be interacting and learning with horses in a safe, fun and sensory oriented environment.
+Your child will be interacting and learning with horses in a fun and sensory oriented environment.

-Recommended for Kindergarten and up.
+Recommended for ages seven (7) and up.